lueck1803/interia-PT/inertia PT/General/Therapie.md

 			2. lights
 			3. stove
 			4. lock the door
-		-  If you repeat a routine in the same way
+		-  If you repeat a routine in the same way your brains habit system located in your  <span style="font-size:100%;color:hotpink;">basal ganglia</span> starts to automate the sequence for you.
+		- <span style="font-size:100%;color:lawngreen;">↳</span> you don't have to rely as heavily on working memory or willpower to remember each step.
+Instead the <span style="font-size:100%;color:MediumSpringGreen;">habit loop</span> itself carries you through to completion.
+And over time thiskind of ritual turns follow-through into something that you do automatically even when you're stressed or distracted.
+5. Insert a Paus